 The Epidemic of Overdose

 Throughout the United States, the use of opioid medications has increased dramatically since 1999 in an effort to better manage chronic pain.
 The unintended effect of this has been an increase in the number of opiates that are available for use both legally and illegally.
-Addiction rates have risen significantly and with that, the rate of mortality from drug overdose related to these medications.
+Substance use rates have risen significantly and with that, the rate of mortality from drug overdose related to these medications.
 In the United States, approximately 145 people per day die from opioid overdose.

 Reducing the Mortality Rate: Registered Naloxone Training Program

-To combat the problem, Sullivan County Public Health Services became a Registered Opioid Overdose Prevention Program in 2014.
+To combat the problem, Sullivan County Public Health became a Registered Opioid Overdose Prevention Program in 2014.
 The program allows for accurate data gathering related to the overdose epidemic in Sullivan County, NY, training programs specific to the area of expertise of the responder, and distribution and monitoring of naloxone, a medication that serves as an antidote to opioids.
 The naloxone works by pushing the opiate off of the receptor site in the brain.

 Training Programs Available:

 Classes can be scheduled by contacting Jill Hubert-Simon at firstname.lastname@example.org.
 Following the initial certification, recertification courses are required to be completed by responders every two years in order to maintain their status as Overdose Responders.
 All courses follow the NY State Department of Health regulations regarding opioid training requirements.